wazo-platform/wazo-doc/source/administration/recordings/recording_campaigns.rst

   chown asterisk:asterisk /var/log/xivo-recording-agi.log
   chmod 660 /var/log/xivo-recording-agi.log

-* display the recordings in the web interface: uncomment the line containing "recording" in the
+* display the recordings in the web interface: uncomment the line containing "recording" in the file :file:`/usr/share/xivo-web-interface/object/objectconf/acl/user.inc`

-  :file: /usr/share/xivo-web-interface/object/objectconf/acl/user.inc
+* add a configuration file :file:`xivo-recording.conf` via the web interface, containing the piece of dialplan which you can find hereunder.

-* add a configuration file :file: xivo-recording.conf via the web interface, containing the piece of dialplan which you can find hereunder.
+* reload asterisk

 Dialplan